lucabnt/lbwebsite/content/cv.md

 Birth Date: 11 Jun 1997 | Birth Place: Brescia, Italy | E-mail: [luca@lucabontempi.com](mailto:luca@lucabontempi.com) | [LinkedIn](https://www.linkedin.com/in/lucabontempi1/)

+## Summary

+As a Partner Technical Specialist at IBM, I enable the Partner Ecosystem to demonstrate and deploy IBM Technology at scale.
+I work with partners to identify their technical needs, provide training and support, and facilitate the adoption of IBM solutions.

+I have an academic background in business and management, with a focus on digital transformation and innovation.
+I completed two Master of Science degrees in European Management and International Business and Entrepreneurship, from Eberhard Karls University of Tübingen and University of Pavia respectively.
+In my Master's Thesis, I conducted empirical analyses on the determinants of mobile app downloads and the impact of digital platforms on business models.

 ## Experience

 #### PARTNER TECHNICAL SPECIALIST - PARTNER | IBM ITALIA SPA | JUN 2023 - PRESENT

 * Full-time
+* Covering the IBM Automation Portfolio.
-* Technical-oriented Sales in IBM Ecosystem, IBM Technology, Italy
+* In the Ecosystem GSI Integrated Unit, in IBM Ecosystem, IBM Technology, Italy
 * Segrate, Italy

 #### PARTNER TECHNICAL SPECIALIST - PARTNER | IBM ITALIA SPA | MAR 2023 - MAY 2023

 * Internship
-* Technical-oriented Sales in IBM Ecosystem, IBM Technology, Italy
+* Intern in the Ecosystem GSI Integrated Unit, in IBM Ecosystem, IBM Technology, Italy
 * Segrate, Italy

 #### ADMINISTRATION INTERN | NEW MASTER SRL | OCT 2019 – DEC 2019